 - 1. Analyze the Information Security Assets and Threats. - 2.
-Identify the various data leakages, security Principles, standards and policies to be maintained by the organizations. - 3.
-Design Security Performance Metrics & Configuration reviews. - 4.
-Analyze log management functions and data backup procedures. - 5.
-Describe the Security Audit process and Vulnerability analysis tools.
+Identify the various security standards and policies to be maintained by the organizations. - 3.
+Design and Implement Security Performance Metrics, Configuration reviews, log management. - 4.
+Apply the backup procedures, and Security Audit process using Vulnerability analysis tools.